Joseph White (squash player)

 Joseph White (born 28 September 1997 in Townsville) is an Australian professional squash player.
 As of July 2021, he was ranked number 137 in the world.
 He won the 2021 Howick Open.
+White is sometimes referred to as Joseph "Bradbury" White, owing to his ascension to Australian #1 status, following the retirement of the four competitors in front of him.

 White currently studies a Bachelor of Business (Sport Management) at Deakin University.
+White is known for his love of the humble piccolo, and can often be found at the Parap Markets in his native Darwin, regaling his friends with stories of his squash wins.